4sarathbabu/4sarathbabu.github.io/posts/2016/p1_research_tools.md

 figures, tables, and references) that need to be included in the document and to organize them in a meaningful way.
-In this article, I discuss six efficient free and open source software (FOSS) tools which provide the environment to make our work ready for publishing.</p>
+In this article, I discuss six efficient free and open source software (FOSS) tools which provide the environment to make our work ready for publishing.

-<h3>1.
-GNU/Linux</h3>
+### 1. GNU/Linux

-<p>The use of computing systems and the availability of different
-document creation tools help us to write our documents with minimum effort.
+The use of computing systems and the availability of different document creation tools help us to write our documents with minimum effort.
 GNU/Linux is an operating system (OS) for our computer machines which is freely (not in terms of cost) available.
 Unlike